 2.3.16 Frequency jump (Pr.
-31 to Pr.
-36)
+31 2 to Pr.
+36 2)

 When it is desired to avoid resonance attributable to the natural frequency of a mechanical system, these parameters allow resonant frequencies to be jumped.
 Up to three areas may be set, with the jump frequencies set to either the top or bottom point of each area.

-The value set to 1A, 2A or 3A

-I he value set to 1A, 2A or 3A is a jump point and operation is performed at this frequency.
+The value set to 1A, 2A or 3A is a jump point and operation is performed at this frequency.